willoleary6/React-Training/docs/js/immutablejs.md

 ## Usage

-In our reducers, we make the initial state an immutable data structure with the `fromJS` function.
-We pass it an object or an array, and it takes care of converting it to a immutable data structure.
+In our reducers, we make the initial state an immutable addedQuotes structure with the `fromJS` function.
+We pass it an object or an array, and it takes care of converting it to a immutable addedQuotes structure.
 (Note: the conversion is performed deeply so that even arbitrarily nested arrays/objects are immutable structures too!)

 ```JS